chandakrishabh/UNet/README.md

 # UNet
  Applying UNet for tracking locusts

-Examples of applying model to track locust palps
+Examples of applying model to track locust palps.
+Palps are the small appendages in front of the locust mouths that resemble tiny arms.

 In each video:
-- Top left panel is original acquired video
+- Top left panel is original video - the locust palps can be seen as two arm-like structures below the mouthparts.
 - Top right panel is palps tracked and isolated
 - Bottom panel is distance between centroid of tracked palps